The Best Tactical Knife Review

 Cons

-- Some complaints of the mechanism
+- Some complaints about the mechanism

 Blade Mate Survival Knives Tactical Folding Rescue Pocket Knife